jdavis470/National-Firefighter-Registry/ProjectPlan.md

 Exit criteria: Language selection for project, database to use, alignment on intermediate data format for patient resource fields, and example patient resources.

 ### JSON Parser
-Activity name: Parse patient resource in JSON format.
+Activity name: Parse patient resource in JSON format and PUT to FHIR server.
 Activity description: The JSON parser should be python code which accepts the FHIR patient resources in JSON format.
 This input comes in the form of a file with one or more patient resources, each representing a patient.
+This should be PUT to the FHIR server for validation.
 Entrance criteria: Example patient resources and alignment on format for intermediate data output.
-Exit criteria: Data in some intermediate format for use with FHIR validation code and DB population.
+Exit criteria: Data in some intermediate format for use with DB population.
 Extracted data should match input in terms of semantics but be in the aligned intermediate format.

 ### XML Parser
-Activity name: Parse patient resource in XML format.
+Activity name: Parse patient resource in XML format and PUT to FHIR server.
 Activity description: The XML parser should be python code which accepts the FHIR patient resources in XML format.
 This input comes in the form of a file with one or more patient resources, each representing a patient.
+This should be PUT to the FHIR server for validation.
 Entrance criteria: Example patient resources and alignment on format for intermediate data output.
-Exit criteria: Data in some intermediate format for use with FHIR validation code and DB population.
+Exit criteria: Data in some intermediate format for use with DB population.
 Extracted data should match input in terms of semantics but be in the aligned intermediate format.

-### Data validation using FHIR server
-Activity name: Validate extracted data.
-Activity description: The validation code should query the FHIR server to validate that the data matches the FHIR standard.
-If so, should return a pass.
-Otherwise, should return a fail and log an error.
-Entrance criteria: Extracted data in aligned upon intermediate format from XML & JSON parser.
-Exit criteria: Correct pass/fail depending on the validity of data.
-Logs for errors if the data is invalid.

 ### DB creation
 Activity name: Create the database.